shubhamchandak94/digital-puppetry/README.md

 yarn
 ```

+To set up the connection between two machines, first check that the signaling server is active by
+opening https://vast-earth-73765.herokuapp.com/ on your browser.
+Note that the code for the signaling
+server is available at https://github.com/shubhamchandak94/webrtc-signaling-server and the URL is
+hardcoded in camera.js.
+Note that this is currently implemented only for the animation stream.

 Launch a live dev server while watching for changes:

 ```sh
 yarn watch
 ```
+You can do this on two machines (or two tabs on same machine) and press Connect to start the stream.

 The following might be useful if you face issues with the steps above:
 - https://github.com/nodejs/node-gyp/issues/1927#issuecomment-661825834